SBoyapati13/calorie-tracking-system/README.md

 python main.py

-Use the GUI to add meals, view your daily calorie intake, and visualize your weekly calorie intake.
+Use the GUI to add meals, view your daily calorie intake, visualize your weekly calorie intake, and set and track calorie goals.

 ## Contributing